ABOUT DIA

 Serving on Our Board

 If you are interested in becoming a board member, please contact our chair, Kevin Whittinghill, at KevinW@DimondNews.org.
 Our board election takes place every April, with nominations open several months in advance.
 New board members may also be appointed by the board at other times of the year if there are vacancies.
-See more about joining the board.
+We are recruiting now, January-March 2025, for the term starting April 2025.
+Learn more and reach out!

 Public Information